Tanganelli/CoAPthon/README.md

 CoAPthon
 ========

-CoAPthon is a python library to the CoAP protocol compliant with 18th version of the draft.
+CoAPthon is a python library to the CoAP protocol compliant with the RFC.
 It is based on the Twisted Framework.

 What is implemented